-With Hurricane Harvey proving to be as big a problem for pet owners as Katrina, and Irma now leaving Florida in ruins, it’s well past time we talk about preparedness, both before AND after disaster strikes.
+With last year’s Hurricane Harvey proving to be as big a problem for pet owners as Katrina, Irma leaving Florida in ruins, and Florence now headed for the Atlantic coast, it’s well past time we talk about preparedness, both before AND after disaster strikes.

 by Dr. Gary Richter, M.S., D.V.M.

 Hurricanes Harvey and Irma of 2017 were a disaster on every level – including how to take care of pets.
 When people are forced to evacuate their homes, they are forced with the decision about bringing their pets with them.